By Rob Rose

 “I got an email from [Huss] that his teammate was looking to come to America and he was deeply involved with another school, and it was not going to be good for us if he goes there,” said Inverso.

-Trusting friends and family is a key reason why the brothers ended up in Lawrenceville, despite their hometown of Madrid being 3,620 miles from New Jersey.
-Jose Aguinaga trusted Huss and decided to come to Rider.
-Inverso also trusted Huss and signed Jose Aguinaga without ever seeing him play.
+Trusting friends and family is a key reason why the brothers ended up in Lawrenceville, despite their hometown of Madrid being 3,620 miles from New Jersey and led Jose Aguinaga to a professional soccer career.

 “I trusted [Huss’] opinion,” said Inverso.
 “If he was playing for [Real Madrid] as a youngster, we figured he had to be pretty good.”